 - Hip dysplasia

-Choosing a reputable breeder who tests for these conditions can help support your puppy’s long-term health.
+Choosing a reputable breeder who tests for conditions like these can help support your puppy’s long-term health.
 Routine vet visits are also essential to catch any issues early.
+The Canine Health Information Center recommends that Kerry blue terriers be screened for the following conditions before breeding:

 Diet and Nutrition for Kerry Blue Terriers